SOMESING (SSX) Price Reaches $0.0004 on Exchanges

-SOMESING (SSX) traded down 3.7% against the dollar during the 24-hour period ending at 7:00 AM ET on August 31st.
-SOMESING has a total market cap of $1.20 million and $2.15 million worth of SOMESING was traded on exchanges in the last day.
-One SOMESING token can now be purchased for $0.0004 or 0.00000001 BTC on popular cryptocurrency exchanges.
-During the last seven days, SOMESING has traded 9.4% lower against the dollar.
+SOMESING (SSX) traded 1.2% higher against the dollar during the 24 hour period ending at 19:00 PM Eastern on September 5th.
+One SOMESING token can now be purchased for approximately $0.0004 or 0.00000001 BTC on popular cryptocurrency exchanges.
+In the last week, SOMESING has traded 13.3% higher against the dollar.
+SOMESING has a market cap of $1.35 million and approximately $2.34 million worth of SOMESING was traded on exchanges in the last day.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.